aws-samples/amazon-eks-fluent-logging-examples/examples/eks-msk-opensearch/README.md

 ```
 * Note down the name of loadBalancer and copy it in your browser and hit it few times to generate access logs.

-3. Login to machine which has KAFKA client binary are installed and list KAFKA topics to verify logs_example topic is created.
-Use following commands to verify your topics and messages in topic.
+3. Login to machine which has KAFKA client binary are installed and list KAFKA topics to verify logs_example topic is created.Use following commands to verify your topics and messages in topic.

 ```
 ./bin/kafka-topics.sh --bootstrap-server=<<list of your brokers>>  --list